EmmanuelOga/emmanueloga.github.com/_posts/2014-03-28-Google-App-Script-Gmail-Cleanup-By-Hosts.md

 etc..
 Others are mailing lists I signed up for and lost interest in, and so on.

-Sometimes I get tired of it and I just want to tell gmail: "delete all emails coming from *host.com*, for any number of hosts.
+Sometimes I get tired of the amount of emails to manage, and  I just want to tell Gmail: "delete all emails coming from *host.com*", for any number of hosts.

 My email managemenet workflow goes something like this: